notnuff/vulkanuff/docs/1-vertex-buffers/2-vertex-buffer-creation.md

 4. Memory allocation for the Buffer:
    With the right memory type selected, we can actually allocate this memory.
    As usual, `VkMemoryAllocateInfo` needed for that.
 In this struct we specify **size** of allocating memory and **memoryTypeIndex** - the first one is clear, and the second one we get from 3rd step - the best memory, that fits our needs.
 When memory actually allocated in `VkDeviceMemory` struct, we bind it to the buffer with `vkBindBufferMemory`.

-5.
+5. Filling the Buffer with useful data:
+   We can copy something to the buffer memory from the host quite simple
+   actually: if memory is suitable for accessing from the CPU (aka it has bits from 3rd step), we can map the memory to some pointer and copied to this pointer, just like with OS memory mapping, which I find very cool.
+   In Vulkan, this is done with **vkMapMemory**, then we **memcpy** the data we want to the mapped memory, and then we **vkUnmapMemory** used memory.

+6. Binding the Buffer:
+   So, what we have - buffer is created, memory is binded to buffer and contains vertices data - all we need now is actually use this buffer in the render pipeline.
+It is done with `vkCmdBindVertexBuffers` - this one quite obvious, so I won't describe it here.